bobfoster/avl-trees/README.md

 so we must rotate right.
 Case 4 is the opposite, so we must rotate left.
 In case 1, the subtrees are the same height and no rotation is needed.

 What about 3 and 5?
-We can't rotate tree 3 right, because the result would be an invalid tree.
+If we try to rotate 3 right, we wind up with:

+           3                     5
+           c   rotate right to   a
+          /                       \
+         a                         c
+          \                       /
+           b                     b

+Which is not progress!
 But what we can do is first rotate the 'a' subtree left and then rotate right.

+           3                      2                       1
+           c                      c    rotate right to    b
+          /                      /                       / \
+         a    rotate left to    b                       a   c
+          \                    /
+           b                  a

-Likewise, for case 5, we can rotate left only after we rotate the 'c' subtree right.
-At most two rotations are required to reduce the tree height.
+Likewise, for case 5, we can rotate left only after we rotate the 'c' subtree right, turning it into case 4.
+In general, at most two rotations are required to reduce the tree height.

 Pseudo-code